imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 Out of distribution
 ================
 Whether it is a good idea or not, what works currently in robot learning is **offline training**.
 That is only natural for BC, and RL can still be applied in the form of **offline RL**.
-However, how do they compare in terms of Out of Distribution (OOD) performance?
-While this is well studied in most ML domains, in robotics it is more challenging.
-Even if you are currently in distribution, you can still take actions that can take you to an OOD state space.
-Going OOD means breaking a robot or even putting humans at risk!
+However, assessing Out of Distribution (OOD) performance in robotics is uniquely challenging.
+Even when operating within the known distribution, an action can push a robot into unfamiliar states.
+Going OOD in robotics isn’t just a theoretical concern—it can result in broken hardware or even put human safety at risk.

-High stakes!
-How do BC and RL compare?
-Let's set up an *imaginary experiment*.
-Use a limited version of PushT where if the robot goes close to a corner, it dies.
-Assume the robot is expensive to replace.
-We can't leave RL to train online; we can only collect offline data from human operators.
-Human operators also don't want to break the robots, so they collect demos that are within the good operating space.
+Let’s consider an imaginary experiment.
+Imagine a constrained version of the PushT task where if the robot approaches a certain corner, it *“dies”*, and replacing the robot is prohibitively expensive.
+Because of this, we cannot allow RL to train online; instead, we must rely on offline data collected by cautious human operators who naturally avoid dangerous regions.
 Then we use this data to **offline train BC and RL**.
 I collected 200 episodes and assumed that we always start in distribution (not realistic).

 ![](/img/blog/2025-01-31-why-bc-not-rl/pusht_ood.jpeg)

-The case for BC is simple: **as long as it stays in distribution, it will predict correctly and continue to stay in distribution.** Naturally this gets harder as you get to more complex problems, but for our simple problem it holds surprisingly well!
+The case for BC is simple: **as long as it remains in distribution, it will predict correctly and continue to stay in distribution.** Naturally this gets harder as you get to more complex problems, but for our simple problem it holds surprisingly well!
 I trained ACT on this new dataset and got 84% task success rate and 2% death rate!
 Surprisingly, better than before!
 I suspect that is because I have limited my problem space and always start in-distribution.
 Thus, for our simple problem, BC works marvelously well!

-Now RL is a different topic; by problem definition, **RL has to explore** to find its optimal solution.
-Unfortunately, in our imaginary problem, **exploring sometimes means death**.
-In the actor-critic architecture, this phenomenon is surprisingly common.
-Value critic incorrectly extrapolates high reward OOD; actor hasn't seen the OOD data and just predicts garbage.
-This results in a vicious loop of RL *confidently jumping off a cliff*.
-Let's see this in a practical example, though!
+RL, on the other hand, faces a tougher challenge.
+By its nature, **RL must explore** to find optimal solutions.
+In our hypothetical scenario, exploration can lead directly to **death**.
+In actor-critic architectures, this issue is particularly pronounced: the critic may erroneously assign high rewards to OOD states, while the actor—unfamiliar with these states—produces poor predictions.
+This creates a vicious cycle where the RL agent confidently “jumps off a cliff.”
 Here is a visualization of the problem landscape of TD-MPC2 offline trained on this task.

 <div class="embed-responsive embed-responsive-21by9">
   <video class="embed-responsive-item" controls>